DLR-AMR/t8code/scripts/README.md

 # t8code scripts

+This folder contains several scripts that are useful for t8code users and developers.

 ## Indentation

 The purpose of the indentation scripts is to help t8code developers to indent their code according to the t8code [indentation guidelines](https://github.com/holke/t8code/wiki/Coding-Guideline#indentation).
 Please read these guidelines before using these scripts.